canstar

 What is a waiting period?

-When you sign up to a health insurance policy, there is usually a waiting period during which no benefit is payable for services and treatment.
-The Department of Health says waiting periods may vary and must be no more than 12 months for hospital cover, but insurers can apply any waiting period for extras cover.
+When you sign up to a health insurance policy, there will usually be waiting periods during which no benefits are payable for services and treatment.
+The Department of Health, Disability and Ageing says waiting periods may vary, and must be no more than 12 months for hospital cover.
+Insurers can apply any waiting period for extras cover, though in practice, most policies on the market tend to be fairly standard.

 In some cases, if you switch to a similar or lower level of cover with a different provider, you will not need to re-serve any waiting periods you’ve already completed.